As of 05/14/2020 (Note: we will update this page regularly as conditions change.)

 Not exactly.
 Public health experts are still recommending that we follow proper social distancing protocols, especially because testing and contract tracing is still not robust enough anywhere (not to mention the fact that there is not yet a vaccine).
 Much of what we explain below still applies.
 We've made a few modifications to the below to take into account the fact that different areas are opening back up at different rates.

-How strict do I need to be about social distancing?
+How strict do I need to be about social distancing outside?

-The short answer is: very (if your livelihood allows it).
+The short answer is: very.
 Social distancing isn’t just about protecting yourself, it’s about protecting those at highest risk of contracting COVID-19 and succumbing to extreme symptoms.
 It’s also about protecting healthcare and essential services workers.
 The quicker and better we do it, the sooner we “flatten the curve” and are able to resume normal, daily life.

 What this means for all of us is:

-- Only spend time with people within your household.
-Even if other friends have also been self-quarantining, chances are, they (and you) have still had to go to the grocery store, get some gas, etc., so there is always a chance they (or you) have contracted the virus.
+- When you venture outdoors, try to only spend time with people within your household (or, if you can't do that, limit as much as you can to grandparents, close friends, etc. who might, for example, be helping you with childcare and are also social distancing).
+Just be careful -- even if other friends have also been self-quarantining, chances are, they (and you) have still had to go to the grocery store, get some gas, etc., so there is always a chance they (or you) have contracted the virus.

 Is it safe to go outside during the COVID-19 pandemic?

 Yes, spending some time outdoors every day (we recommend at least 10 minutes) is an excellent way to take care of your mental and physical health always, especially now.
 That said, there are multiple reasons (see below) why you may need to restrict your activity to a walk or run in your neighborhood, or playing in your own yard if you have one.

 Do I need to wear a mask outside?